In this article, we will explain why Xanax is used, potential side effects, and relevant warnings.

 What is Xanax?

-Alprazolam is an anti-anxiety medication in the benzodiazepine family, the same family that includes diazepam (Valium), clonazepam (Klonopin), lorazepam (Ativan), flurazepam (Dalmane), and others.9 Xanax works by decreasing abnormal excitement in the brain.11
+Xanax (alprazolam) is an anti-anxiety medication in the benzodiazepine family, the same family that includes diazepam (Valium), clonazepam (Klonopin), lorazepam (Ativan), flurazepam (Dalmane), and others.

 Important information about Xanax

-To ensure safe and effective use of benzodiazepines, all patients prescribed with Xanax should be provided with the following guidance:
+To ensure safe and effective use of benzodiazepines, all patients prescribed with Xanax will be provided with the following guidance:

-- Inform your physician about any alcohol consumption and medicine you are currently taking, including medication you may buy without a prescription.
-Alcohol should generally not be used during treatment with benzodiazepines
+- Inform your doctor about any alcohol consumption and medicine you are currently taking, including over-the-counter (OTC) medication.
+Alcohol should generally not be used during treatment with benzodiazepines.

 - Xanax is not recommended for use in pregnancy.
-Inform your physician if you are pregnant, if you are planning to have a child, or if you become pregnant while you are taking this medication
+Inform your doctor if you are pregnant, if you are planning to have a child, or if you become pregnant while you are taking this medication.

-- Inform your physician if you are nursing
+- Inform your doctor if you are breast-feeding.

-- Until you experience how Xanax affects you, do not drive a car or operate potentially dangerous machinery
+- Until you experience how Xanax affects you, do not drive a car or operate heavy or dangerous machinery.

-- Do not increase the dose of Xanax even if you think the medication "does not work anymore" without consulting your physician.
-Benzodiazepines, even when used as recommended, may produce emotional and physical dependence
+- Do not increase the dose of Xanax without speaking with a doctor, even if you think the medication "does not work anymore."
+Benzodiazepines, even when used as recommended, may produce emotional and physical dependence.

-- Do not stop taking Xanax abruptly or decrease the dose without consulting your physician, since withdrawal symptoms can occur.
+- Do not stop taking Xanax abruptly or decrease the dose without consulting your doctor because withdrawal symptoms can occur.

 You should not take Xanax if you:

-- Are allergic to alprazolam or to other benzodiazepines, such as chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan) or oxazepam (Serax).
+- Are allergic to Xanax or other benzodiazepines, such as chlordiazepoxide (Librium), clorazepate (Tranxene), diazepam (Valium), lorazepam (Ativan), or oxazepam (Serax).

-Xanax is often abused for the fast-acting, relaxed "high" it can give to people who take it, including people without a prescription.10
+Xanax is often abused for the fast-acting, relaxed "high" it can give to people who take it, including people without a prescription.

-According to the Substance Abuse and Mental Health Services Administration, in 2011, there were over 1.2 million emergency department visits overall related to the nonmedical use of prescription drugs - alprazolam was involved in 10% of those visits.12
+According to the Substance Abuse and Mental Health Services Administration, in 2011, there were over 1.2 million emergency department (ER) visits overall related to the nonmedical use of prescription drugs - Xanax was involved in 10 percent of those visits.

 The most common drug combinations encountered in ER patients are Xanax and alcohol, and Xanax combined with prescription opiates like hydrocodone and oxycodone.